PowChow/datacamp_catDecisionTree/chapter1.md

 - Print out the first few rows and all columns by using `head()`
-- Print out list of all columns variables by using `columns`
+- Print out list of all columns variables by using `columns` By looking at columns names alone, which `cars` dataset variables are categorical?
 *** =instructions
-By the columns names alone, which `cars` dataset variables are categorical?
-- buying_price
-- number_of_doors
+- Buying Price
-- luggage_capacity
+- Number of Doors
-- customer_rating
+- Customer Rating
+- all of the above

 *** =hint
 - The `cars` dataset has been preloaded in this exercise as a pandas dataframe.
 Type "cars" into command line to print out all the values of cars.